yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-27-deployment-view.md

 What site deployment is done, Rultor reports success into Github issue.

-Rultor also tags deployed version in Github.
+Rultor also tags deployed version in Github and creates a Github "release".

 Load Balancer and Tank regularly check version number of Cockpit (via HTTP requests) and compare it with their own.
 If versions differ, they attempt